JosiahBizure/tinyraycaster/README.md

     - Assigns a **random color to each wall type** (`'0'`, `'1'`, etc.) for easy visual differentiation
     - Each frame includes both the **2D map** and the **3D projection**, as in Step 6
     - Resulting images can be compiled into a `.gif` or `.mp4` using external tools

+- **Step 8**: Correct fisheye distortion in 3D projection
+    - Original rendering used raw ray distance, which caused a fisheye lens effect
+    - Applied cosine correction to adjust each column's height based on its angle:
+    - This simulates how a player would *actually* perceive depth — correcting for angled rays
+    - Now walls look straight and proportionally scaled across the field of view